achao-io/backtest/README.md

 # Backtesting Engine

-Project to learn by doing.
+Learn by doing kind of project.

 A backtesting framework for testing trading strategies with statistical rigor using real market data.